johnppic/openshift-olm-apps/README.md

 Builds in Openshift are already handled by the integrated Build system covered in previous lessons.

-Knative eventing is an amazing tool for responding to events.
-It's a more involved topic and we may cover it if we have more time.
+Knative eventing is an amazing tool for responding to events, but is more involved than our time allows.

 * [Knative](https://knative.dev/)